-More recently, white liberal feminists have been bullying young Black feminists into conveniently glossing over the actions of Joe Biden, and they even expect us to do so when they tokenize Black women who are maintaining what we’re fighting.
+More recently, some white liberal feminists have been bullying young Black feminists into conveniently glossing over the actions of Joe Biden, and they even expect us to do so when they tokenize Black women who are maintaining what we’re fighting.
 I see it as a type of feminism that idolizes politicians like Kamala Harris, who has bragged about sending Black youth through the school-to-prison pipeline and locking up their parents, and who has degraded people who advocate for schools, not prisons.
 I see it as a type of feminism that silences the critiques of Black people affected by Kamala Harris’ actions and who are fighting for the abolition of what she maintains, which is the prison industrial complex.
 When white feminists silence Black youth by telling us to “just vote” our way towards liberation, they are demanding that we make it easier for them to avoid even the thought of white supremacy existing.
 They are okay with white supremacy as long as the enforcers of its existence are politicians they idolize at the expense of Black youth.
 What Trump does has opened a lot of people’s eyes, yet white feminists remain apathetic towards oppression when it doesn’t affect them, and when it’s not being enforced by the politician of their liking.

 These were her responses to Black folks who called her out for talking down to us.

 “Good to hear.
 But I’m not sure the point then?
 Some might read this as a sign to not vote at all which would be a serious mistake.
 He is collaborating with a lot of different progressive groups.
 Save it for after the election.”